-Toddler death 'has broken family'
+Tribute to 'cheeky and loveable' girl

 The mother of a toddler who died of unexplained injuries says the family has been "broken beyond words".

-Police said 22-month-old Ella-Rose Clove suffered "a medical episode" in Somerton Avenue in Wythenshawe, Greater Manchester, on Sunday afternoon.
+Police said 22-month-old Ella-Rose Clover suffered "a medical episode" in Somerton Avenue in Wythenshawe, Greater Manchester, on Sunday afternoon.
 She later died in hospital.

 Detectives are still holding two people on suspicion of murder.